 Which values will distinguish us from our competitors?

 What behaviors will the company value over making a quick buck?
-What behaviors are acceptable?
+Which behaviors are acceptable?
 Which are not?

 Why did people join our team?
 Why do others leave our company?